-Dense, pyramidal tree to 40–70 ft. or taller, half as wide.
+Dense, pyramidal tree to 40–70 ft. or taller and half as wide.
 Tends to produce two or more trunks.
 Outer branchlets droop gracefully.
-Dark green, Í-in.-long needles, mostly arranged in opposite rows.
-Fine lawn tree, good background plant, outstanding clipped hedge.
-Many dwarf selections available.
+Dark green needles are mostly arranged in opposite rows.
+Fine lawn tree, good background plant, and outstanding clipped hedge.
+Many dwarf selections are available.

-Dense, pyramidal tree to 40–70 ft. or taller, half as wide.
-Tends to produce two or more trunks....
+Dense, pyramidal tree to 40–70 ft. or taller and half as wide.
+Tends to produce two or more trun...